Here are just a few notes about the ACAS redundancy calculator and how it all works.

 The maximum service that can be taken into account is 20 years, and the maximum payment is 30 weeks’ pay.
 The statutory redundancy payment is capped at £450 a week.
 Any dispute about whether a redundancy payment is due or its size can be determined by an employment tribunal.
 Since 29 July 2013, all employment tribunals and employment appeal tribunals are liable to pay a fee or an application for fee remission.
 Further information is available from the Ministry of Justice — Employment Tribunal guidance.

-If you have cash flow problems so serious that making the redundancy payment would put the future of your business at serious risk, the Redundancy Payments Service (RPS) can arrange to pay the employee directly from the National Insurance Fund.
+If you are an employer and have cash flow problems so serious that making the redundancy payment would put the future of your business at serious risk, the Redundancy Payments Service (RPS) can arrange to pay the employee directly from the National Insurance Fund.
 If you are insolvent, the RPS makes the payment and the debt is recovered from the assets of your business.

 Employees who are selected for redundancy must be given a notice period before their employment ends.
 The statutory notice periods are: